 There are hundreds of different activities to choose from at Center Parcs, which is one of the main reasons families fall in love with the resort (there really is something for everyone).

 However, the price of activity can vary significantly.
-For example, 9 holes of adventure golf costs £7.00 meanwhile 15 minutes on a Quad bike is £35.00 and 45 minutes clay shooting is £29.00.
+For example, 9 holes of adventure golf cost £7.00 meanwhile 15 minutes on a Quad bike is £35.00 and 45 minutes of clay shooting is £29.00.

 6. Compare All Center Parcs Resorts

 The price between Center Parcs resorts can vary, even when you’re looking at the same dates and the same style of accommodation.